 If a file request link populates a Dropbox folder that is mapped to an upload profile in the Collective, files will be ingested into the DAM system immediately.
 “So all I have to do is get the files that I need into those folders,” Sarah explained.
 “And once they are moved in the DAM, they are automatically deleted in the Dropbox, which keeps things nice and tidy.”
 Further, the upload profile applies basic metadata to the assets, such as asset group, location, and categories.

 Manual transfer.
 Sarah configures a request link for a manual transfer when she wants more control over the metadata, or needs to review image quality.
 This method leaves the files in a Dropbox folder until Sarah decides to push them into the Collective.
 “I will just let the files go into Dropbox — I don’t have it linked automatically to the DAM,” Sarah explained.

 When she’s ready, she selects the folder in Dropbox with images from a file request link, and copies it into the Dropbox folder that is mapped to the correct upload profile in the Collective.
 And the file transfer is initiated!
 After some basic metadata is applied via the upload profile, Sarah often adds more values or security settings via a batch edit — often about 300 at a time.
 “It’s so easy!”
 Sarah said.

-For Best Friends, Widen’s Dropbox integration plays a critical role in their creative workflow.
+For Best Friends, the integration between the Collective and Dropbox plays a critical role in their creative workflow.
 “This integration saves my life!”
 Sarah said.
 “It saves so much time and energy and headaches.”

 Further, it allows her to reserve their seat licenses for her regular uploaders, and conserves her internet bandwidth by eliminating the need to download from Dropbox and reupload to the Collective.
 And it gives her peace of mind from a security perspective, by ensuring that content in the Collective can only be accessed by the right people.